 How does hard water affect hair growth?

 Mineral buildup from hard water can block hair follicles and reduce the nutrients reaching growing hair.
-This can cause hair to grow in thinner and weaker.
+This can make hair grow in thinner and weaker.
 It is not the same as medical hair loss.

 Can a shower filter reduce hair shedding?